Applying for Admission

 - Qualified applicants will be invited for an interview

 Official transcripts may be sent directly to the Graduate Recruitment & Admissions Office:

 Graduate Recruitment & Admissions Office

 Davidson Hall 116

 New Britain, CT 06050

-NOTE: Because admission to the Master of Science in Counselor Education: School Counseling is a highly competitive process, meeting the minimum graduate and program specific application criteria and requirements does not guarantee acceptance into the program.
+NOTE: Because admission to the Master of Science in Marriage & Family Therapy is a highly competitive process, meeting the minimum graduate and program specific application criteria and requirements does not guarantee automatic acceptance into the program.